 - (1) A person may tamper with a flow hive to extract honey from the hive, via the tap that is part of the hive. - (2) Any honey extracted under this clause must be stored in a bee proof container.
-The extracted honey must never be exposed to bees. - (3) After extraction, the person in charge of bees may remove a honey super from a flow hive and move the honey super to an enclosed, bee proof space for storage. - (4) A person in charge of bees who is moving a honey super under subclause (3) may only move the honey super to premises within the Varroa mite eradication emergency zone and cannot enter a different emergency zone when moving the super. - (5) Before moving the honey super, the person in charge of bees must: - (a) decontaminate the vehicle to be used for transporting the honey super by removing any honey or wax from the interior or exterior of the vehicle by washing with warm, soapy water, and - (b) take all practicable measures to clear bees from the honey super, - (c) close the honey super so that no bees can enter, and - (d) seal the honey super to make bee proof and prevent leakage of apiary product. - (6) The person transporting the bees must: - (e) ensure that the honey super and any apiary equipment on the vehicle are fully covered while being moved, and - (f) ensure that the honey super remains sealed until it reaches the enclosed, bee proof space.
+The extracted honey must never be exposed to bees. - (3) After extraction, the person in charge of bees may remove a honey super from a flow hive and move the honey super to an enclosed, bee proof space for storage. - (4) The person who is moving a honey super under subclause (3) may only move the honey super to premises within the Varroa mite eradication emergency zone and cannot enter a different emergency zone when moving the super. - (5) Before moving the honey super, the person must: - (a) decontaminate the vehicle to be used for transporting the honey super by removing any honey or wax from the interior or exterior of the vehicle by washing with warm, soapy water, and - (b) take all practicable measures to clear bees from the honey super, and - (c) seal the honey super to make bee proof and prevent leakage of apiary product. - (6) The person transporting the honey super must:

-- (7) The person transporting the honey super to the enclosed, bee proof space must transport the honey super by the most direct route and cannot transport honey supers from more than one premises at a time. - (8) Immediately after arriving at the premises where the honey super will be stored, the person transporting the honey super must: - (a) unload the honey super from the vehicle, and - (b) move the honey super to the enclosed, bee proof space - (9) Honey supers cannot be placed on another hive until they have been: - (a) stored in a bee proof manner for 21 days, or - (b) stored in cold storage at -15 degrees Celsius for 72 hours.
+- (a) ensure that the honey super and any apiary equipment on the vehicle are fully covered while being moved, and - (b) ensure that the honey super remains sealed until it reaches the enclosed, bee proof space. - (7) The person transporting the honey super to the enclosed, bee proof space must transport the honey super by the most direct route and cannot transport honey supers from more than one premises at a time. - (8) Immediately after arriving at the premises where the honey super will be stored, the person transporting the honey super must: - (a) unload the honey super from the vehicle, and - (b) move the honey super to the enclosed, bee proof space - (9) Honey supers cannot be placed on another hive until they have been: - (a) stored in a bee proof manner for 21 days, or - (b) stored in cold storage at -15 degrees Celsius for 72 hours,